Polygon-Academy/Decentralized-University/Manuals/How_to_Join_Decentralize_University.md

-# How to Join University DAO
+# How to Join Decentralize University

 There are three types of contributors for this DAO: